 Fee Paying Master Students are guaranteed to receive one housing offer for a maximum of 22 months.
 The guarantee only extends to students who send in their application for housing within the application period.
-The guarantee is for one accommodation offer and if you choose to decline the offer or terminate the agreement earlier you are not guaranteed an extension at a later date if you change your mind.
+The guarantee is for one accommodation offer and if you choose to decline the offer or terminate the agreement earlier you are not guaranteed a new offer or an extension at a later date if you change your mind.

 Find more information about the accommodation areas offered to master students under Accommodation.